JackWitherell/smallLatinSuperfix/README.md

 ```

 This output is due to how only certain letters can be superfixed.
 The superfixed word is also shorter than the main word so not all letters will be copied.

+# Mini-Postmortem

+This was a super quick project because I needed to make a small tool to do one simple thing while also teaching others a little bit about my work.

+I'm glad I got a bit of extra functionality out of it (output is copied directly to the clipboard) and it's something that is easy enough to referrence.
+It's also the first time I've used UTF-8 encoding in a C++ project which ended up being strange but easier than I thought it would be.

 Don't use this if you're evil.